We were helpless.

 And golly gosh, hey what, by jingo we were going to get some answers!

-On street etiquette
+On street etiquette in London

 In typical fashion and putting the ‘foot’ into Fork and Foot, minutes after check in and a strong cup of coffee later we were walking the streets of London.

 Our mission?
-Stay awake!
+To stay awake!

 Assumptions are dangerous little critters.
 They’ll ambush when you least expect it.
-Literally, in our case!
+Literally, in our case.

 Travel enough and you start to notice certain human habits that transcend location and language.
 It may not be immediately obvious but street etiquette does generally follow one particular rule; if you drive on the left, you walk on left, and vice versa.

 Not so in London.
-London’s sidewalks are a minefield, waiting to trip up the unsuspecting or overly confident tourist!
+London’s sidewalks are a minefield, waiting to trip up the unsuspecting or overly confident tourist.